smarticoai/public-api/docs/api/interfaces/TAchCategory.md

 > **order**: `number`

-Relative position among other categories (lower = appears first).
-The server does NOT pre-sort by this value — the consumer must sort:
-`categories.sort((a, b) => a.order - b.order)`.
-Default value is 1 when the
-operator did not configure an explicit order.
+Relative display position (lower = appears first).
+Default 1 when the operator did not configure an explicit order.